Kelty Recluse 2.5i

 The Kelty Recluse 2.5 Insulated Mat has 140g/m2 of synthetic insulation bonded to the top layer and is designed for backpackers that find themselves out all-year round.
 With 2.5 inches of support, this air channel pad is designed to assure a stable, sound nights rest.
 The advanced design incorporates a quick and easy integrated hand pump for efficient inflating and deflating

 Free Shipping.
-Kelty Recluse 2.5 Insulated Pad DECENT FEATURES of the Kelty Recluse 2.5 Insulated Pad Repair kit included Stuff sack included Integrated manual hand pump PVC Free 140g/m2 synthetic insulation The SPECS of the Kelty Recluse 2.5 Insulated Pad R-Value: 2.5 Length: 78' / 198 cm Width: 23in. / 58.4 cm Height: 2.5in. / 6.4 cm Packed Length: 11in. / 28 cm Packed Diameter: 6in. / 15 cm Weight: 2 lbs 1 oz / 1 kg Shape: Mummy Material: TPU Laminate / 70D Nylon
+Kelty Recluse 2.5 Non-Insulated Pad FEATURES of the Kelty Recluse 2.5 Non-Insulated Pad Repair kit included Stuff sack included Integrated manual hand pump PVC Free Non-Insulated Oversized outer air chambers provide added stability and keep you centered on the pad through the night SPECIFICATIONS of the Kelty Recluse 2.5 Non-Insulated Pad R-Value: 1.0 Length: 72' / 182.9 cm Width: 20in. / 50.8 cm Thickness: 2.5in. / 6.4 cm Packed Length: 11in. / 28 cm Packed Diameter: 6in. / 15 cm Weight: 1 lb 8 oz / 0.7 kg Shape: Mummy TPU Laminate / 70D Nylon